csc-training/high-level-gpu-programming/exercises/kokkos/forloop/README.md

 3. Run on Lumi or Mahti by `srun ./executable`

 # Example solution
-Example Kokkos implementations (.cpp) are given in the solution folder.
+Example Kokkos implementations (.cpp) are given in the solution folders.
 However, the intention is to try solving the exercise first without looking into these.